iterative/dvc.org/content/docs/start/experiments.md

 params.yaml  featurize.ngrams        1      2
 ```

-`dvc params diff` can show how params differ in the workspace vs the last
+`dvc params diff` can show how params in the workspace differ vs. the last
+commit.

-commit. `dvc metrics diff` does the same for metrics:
+`dvc metrics diff` does the same for metrics:

 ```dvc
 $ dvc metrics diff